ELTERWATER,

 As you can see Uncle Eric had got a

-little way ahead, so Shaun said, "you had better get your
+little way ahead, so Shaun laughed, "you had better get your

 skates on Dad, to catch up."